electrikmilk/cherri/CONTRIBUTING.md

 ### Code style policy

 - Use camelCase as is standard for Go code for variable, function, type, etc. names.
-- Only add dependencies which add features that exceed the complexity of the compiler, otherwise, you could probably write that code yourself.
+- Only add dependencies that add features that exceed the complexity of the compiler, otherwise, you could probably write that code yourself.
 - This compiler is meant to be one static distributed binary.
 Do not make it depend on external resources.
 - Use the format `var variable = ...` rather than `variable := ...`, unless in a for loop or if statement.
 - Omit types when they can be inferred.
-- Capitalized case for tokens (e.g. `LeftBrace`).
+- Use capitalized case for tokens (e.g. `LeftBrace`).
 - Only put comments in code to explain _why_ something does something, not what it is doing.
 Your code should be readable enough that it is obvious to anyone reading it.
 - No moving code around without a good reason.
 Only organize code when absolutely necessary.
 - Keep any additions to Cherri syntax consistent with the existing style (e.g. camelCase, scripting-language-like, only capitalize globals, minimal parenthesis, concise keywords).
-- In action names, `detail` is preferred over `component`, and `make` is preferred over `generate` or `create`.
+- In action, names, `detail` is preferred over `component`, and `make` is preferred over `generate` or `create`.

 ### Code submission policy

 - Test your code to the best of your ability, do not submit code that does not compile.
 - Write commit titles in the imperative (Fix bug, Add thing, etc.)
-- Don't over explain but don't be vague, briefly but clearly state your changes.
+- Don't over-explain but don't be vague, briefly but clearly state your changes.
-- If you change how a feature works, modify the existing feature or add a new feature, add or update a related file in the tests folder to add to the commit checks.
+- If you change how a feature works, modify the existing feature, or add a new feature, add or update a related file in the tests folder to add to the commit checks.
 - Test your feature or bug fix by writing a Cherri file and checking that it compiles to a valid Shortcut.
 If you are on a non-macOS platform, the Shortcut will compile but not try to sign, so the format may be invalid.
 Use an XML linter or validator on the debug plist file you can generate using `--debug`.
-- Squash commits when doing fixups, so that if you remove something, you don't have a commit where you created it and then another commit where you remove it, squash them together so that whatever ended up not being needed is also removed from the commit history.
+- Squash commits when doing fixups so that if you remove something, you don't have a commit where you created it and then another commit where you remove it, and squash them together so that whatever ended up not being needed is also removed from the commit history.
-- Make sure your fork is up-to-date everytime you are about to submit a contribution.
-It's best to not make a branch for your feature until you are ready to submit it, so that you are able to sync your fork beforehand.
+- Make sure your fork is up-to-date every time you are about to submit a contribution.
+It's best to not make a branch for your feature until you are ready to submit it so that you are able to sync your fork beforehand.
 If this ends up happening just sync your main branch with upstream and rebase your feature branch from your main branch.
 - No merge commits.
 - Commits and changes should be one-to-one, as in, every commit should correlate to a major change in your contribution.